On spectral asymptotic of quasi-exactly solvable quartic: On branching points and monodromy of the spectrum

-For any positive integer $n$ and generic values of parameter $a,$ the roots of $Sp_n(a,\la)$ with respect to $\la$ (i.e., the quasi-exactly solvable spectrum) are simple.
-For any given $n$, and any sufficiently large positive $a$, these roots are real and distinct.
+Observe that, for any positive integer $n$ and generic values of parameter $a$, the roots of $Sp_n(a,\la)$ with respect to $\la$ are simple.
+The latter roots are called the \emph{quasy-exactly solvable spectrum} of the quartic oscillator under consideration.

+Moreover, for any given $n$, and any sufficiently large positive $a$, these roots are real and distinct.
 The set $\Si_n \subset \bC$ of branching points of $Sp_n(a,\la)$, i.e., the set of all values of $a$ for which two eigenvalues coalesce, has cardinality $\binom {n+1}{2}$.
 When plotted these branching points form a regular pattern in the complex plane shown in Figures~\ref{BBigtriangle} and \ref{triangle10}.

 In this subsection we present our (mostly) numerical results and conjectures about the monodromy of the roots of $Sp_n(a,\la)$ when $a$ runs along different closed paths in the complement to $\Si_n$ in the $a$-plane.
 We start with the following statement.